Kurt Schmitt

 Kurt Paul Schmitt (7 October 1886 – 2 November 1950) was a German jurist versed in economic matters.
-A supporter of the Nazis since 1930, he joined the Nazi party in 1933, becoming also an honorary SS.
-He presided over Allianz insurance company, and was the Reich Economy Minister from 1933 to 1934.
-His antisemitic views let him believe that the role Jews played in politics, law and the arts was excessive, and had to be drastically curtailed if not totally eliminated.
+A supporter of the Nazis since 1930, he joined the Nazi party in 1933, and was made an SS-Brigadeführer in 1935.
+He was the board chairman of Allianz insurance company from 1921 to 1933 and was the Reich Economy Minister from 1933 to 1934.
+His antisemitic views led him to believe that the role Jews played in politics, law and the arts was excessive, and had to be drastically curtailed if not totally eliminated.
+He was the board chairman of Munich Re during the Second World War.
+After the fall of the Nazi regime, he was removed from all his positions and underwent denazification procedures which resulted in the payment of a fine.

 Biography

-Born in Heidelberg, jurist Kurt Schmitt graduated in 1911 in Munich with the thesis "The Ongoing Information File, in Particular the Information Convention", and then went into the service of the Allianz AG insurance company.
+Born in Heidelberg, jurist Kurt Schmitt graduated in 1911 in Munich with the thesis "The Ongoing Credit Report, in Particular the Credit Referencing Agreement", and then went into the service of the Allianz AG insurance company.
 From 1914 to 1917 he participated in the First World War and was discharged having reached the rank of captain.
 In 1917, he became a member of the Allianz board of directors, leading the company from 1921 to 1933 as chairman of the board.
 During these years, he made a name for himself as one of the most gifted leaders when it came to organization in the Weimar Republic's insurance industry.

 Allianz's leadership, represented by directors Kurt Schmitt and Eduard Hilgard, led a policy of drawing nearer to the Nazis, even before they seized power.
 Already in October 1930, ties were forged with Hermann Göring.
 These contacts were realized through company dinners and by providing private financial loans.
 Heinrich Brüning and Franz von Papen tried without success to get Schmitt a ministerial office.

-Schmitt, who was also General Director of the Stuttgart Social Insurance Corporation (Stuttgarter Verein-Versicherungs AG) by 1931, was included in Hjalmar Schacht's objectives in mid-1931.
+Schmitt, who was also General Director of the Stuttgart Mutual Insurance Corporation (Stuttgarter Verein-Versicherungs AG) by 1931, was included in Hjalmar Schacht's objectives in mid-1931.

 On 18 December 1932 he participated in a meeting of the Circle of Friends of the Economy (Freundeskreis der Wirtschaft), or Circle of Twelve (Zwölferkreis) at the Berlin Kaiserhof, where the Nazi Party agreed to lend its support.
 Schmitt now had closer relations with the Nazi leadership and on 20 February 1933, he, along with Hermann Göring, took part in a meeting that Adolf Hitler had with German industrialists, at which Schmitt made an election campaign donation to the Nazis of RM 10,000.
 In early 1933, Schmitt joined the Nazi Party (membership no. 2,651,252).
 He likewise took over the posts of Vice President of the Berlin Chamber of Industry and of the Chamber of Commerce in 1933.